 Continue reading → People & Skills Policy The Economy babolat Dassault internet IoT John Deere kettle PARC software tesla thingsCompanies will need to think innovatively about customer needs.
 CEOs must ask ‘In the IOT what is our new value proposition?’

 MARCH 10, 2015

 may be our best innovation policy.
 You wouldn’t know it from either our current innovation policy or the partisan catfight, cable news talking heads, and tired political arguments about minimum wage.
 Raising the minimum wage should be cast as an innovation policy.
-I give government, both federal and state, poor grades in the innovation policy department.

 Auto and Energy Innovation Hearken 3rd Industrial Revolution?

 Consumer Innovation Disruption education Government Innovation Jobs News Clean Energy Energy Policy Industrial Revolution self-driving carsThe tie between autos, the future of energy, and perhaps even the fate of the world are more intense that one may realize.

 What’s New in Crowdsourcing?